SummaryRead the full fact sheet

 There are several factors that can cause dehydration including:

 - not drinking enough water

-- increased sweating due to hot weather, humidity, exercise or fever
+- increased sweating due to hot weather, humidity, or

-- insufficient signalling mechanisms in the elderly – sometimes, they do not feel thirsty even though they may be dehydrated
+- insufficient signalling mechanisms in the elderly – sometimes, older adults do not feel thirsty even though they may be dehydrated

-- increased output of urine due to a hormone deficiency, diabetes, kidney disease or medications
+- increased output of urine due to a hormone deficiency, , or

 - diarrhoea or vomiting